commonknowledge/movement-app/scripts/localising-issues.md

 ## Person picked an issue with sparse events (e.g. rent)

 - Ok, here's what you can do.
-- The London Renters Union agrees that the rent is too high.
-Londoners face the highest rents in Europe.
-Many of us live with the threat of eviction or in unsafe housing.
+- [How the group agrees with your issue] [their political line]
-- So how do you feel about coming along to the Hackney branch’s next public meeting?
-It’s this *Saturday from 12:00 pm - 2:00 pm, at Roundchapel, 1D Glenarm Rd, E5 0LY*.
-You can talk about any housing problems you face and learn how we can make London a better place for renters.
+- So how do you feel about coming along to [event and details].
+You can [functional and progress jobs done by going to the event].
+- [describe the organisers composition]

 ## Person picked an issue with regular volunteer options